ravenrebels/rebel-vending-machine/README.md

 This configuration specifies that upon receiving 10 RVN on the Ravencoin network, the service will send 1 "DRUNK" asset to the payer.

+You an use https://ravencoin.org/bip44/ to create wallets / mnemonic keys / 12 words
 Advanced Configuration

 - Ravencoin testnet is supported; use "network": "rvn-test".